International Issues & Perspectives

 (Fine Arts, Arts/Social Sciences and International Studies Streams)

-This Foundation subject challenges students to respond to future and contemporary problems confronting the international community.
-Through a problem-based learning approach this multi-disciplinary subject provides opportunities for students to further develop their academic skills and ability to reflect meaningfully on their learning.
-Students are challenged to develop informed opinions on international, regional and global issues that recognise multiple perspectives.
-In semester one, students are taught a problem solving process and use this to respond to challenges predicted to emerge in the future.
-In semester two, students develop their own personal approach to problem-solving and use this to respond to contemporary international issues.
+This Foundation Studies course challenges students to respond to future and contemporary problems confronting the international community.
+Through a problem-based learning approach, this multi-disciplinary course provides opportunities for students to further develop their academic skills and ability to reflect meaningfully on their learning.
+Students are challenged to develop informed opinions on international, regional and global issues that recognize multiple perspectives.
+In Standard Term 1, students are taught a problem solving process and use this to respond to challenges predicted to emerge in the future.
+In Standard Term 2, students apply their problem-solving insights to respond to and critically evaluate contemporary international issues.
 Students are required to participate in both team and independent problem solving assessment tasks.

-Assumed knowledge: There is no assumed knowledge for this subject.
+There is no assumed knowledge for this course.
 Students will develop skills of blended learning (combining classroom and online learning activities) and problem solving.
-An openness to new ways of learning will be an advantage in this subject.
+An openness to new ways of learning will be an advantage in this course.